 or Lemon and Ginger,

 then hot brewing is the rule, not the exception.
-Herbal infusions aren’t tea, so they need to be treated slightly differently - hot brewing extracts the most flavour from the dried fruit whilst also blasting away any pesky germs that might have found their way onto the fruit before reaching your cold brew pot.
+Herbal infusions aren’t tea, so they need to be treated slightly differently - hot brewing extracts the most flavour from the dried fruit whilst also blasting away any bacteria that can lay dormant in fruit pieces (because they never fully dry out).

 Secondly, some iced teas work better with a little bitterness.
 When you’re aiming for a super sweet punchy iced tea, hot brewing extracts some of those “strong” flavours that work well with intentionally sugary iced teas.
-Take the Green Tea and lime iced tea in last week’s one liner iced tea recipes.
+This is especially true if you're making a tea cocktail (although you can also just infuse the tea into spirits if you want to keep the drink short).